EndlessCodeGroup/RPGInventory/README.md

 - Server core and version
 - List of plugins with versions
 - Exception stacktrace

-Also it contains some tools:
-- EventLogger - tool to log events
-- PacketsLogger - tool to log packets (needs ProtocolLib)

 ## For server owners
 Just copy plugin to `plugins/` folder.